mmomtchev/Forez/README.md

 Another fact supporting this theory in [#10], which describes the feudal conflicts of 1229 in great detail - which pitted Guy IV against Thibault IV - Guy IV is sometimes referred as the Count of Nevers.
 Nevers played an important role in those conflicts - as the marriage of 1226 made that it was not considered anymore part of Champagne ([#10], page 252).
 The only Forez that was also count of Nevers is Guy IV.

-In [#2], page 118, there is also a list of the departing knights from Marseille that mentions "..., the count of Forez, the count of Nevers, ..." without a name and listing these as if they were two different persons.
+In [#2], page 118, there is also a list of the departing knights from Marseille that mentions "..., the count of Forez, the count of Nevers, ..." without a name and listing these as if they were two different persons:

+    ...que l'en clamoit Piere Mauclerc,
+    li cuens de Bretaigne,
+    Johans de Dreues, cuens de Mascon,
+    li cuens de Foroys,
+    li cuens de Nevers,
+    Henris, li cuens de Bar le duc
+    Amaury, li cuens de Monfort &
+    autres plusors riches homes,
+    des quels li cuens de Bar...

 The author of the 1887 edition identifies him as Guy V - which should also be attributed to de la Mure's influence.
 Although one may be tempted to try to interpret this mistake as a sign that both Guy IV and Guy V might have been traveling together, this is not very likely, since Guy V could not have been referred as Count of Forez until the death of his father.
+As these two counts are the only ones that are not explicitly named, this is indicative of the author not really knowing their identities.

 Also, according to [#11], page 163, Guy of Forez point of departure for the crusade was Nevers and he was accompanied by the bishop of Nevers.